Nirusanan/Keyphrase-Generation/tinyBert_FT-keyPhraseExtraction/README.md

-# Keyphrase Generation API Using Fine-Tuned TinyBERT
+# Keyphrase Extraction API Using Fine-Tuned TinyBERT

 ## Instructions
 1. Download the Model